Most AI implementations fail. But not for the reasons the industry talks about.

 The pattern is consistent: a working group forms, a vendor is selected, a kickoff is held, and six months of implementation produce no agreed success metric.
 The diagnostic question is not "are we making progress?"
 It is: what specific, dollar-denominated outcome are we targeting, and what is the current baseline?
 If neither number exists before budget is allocated, stop here.
 Define the problem first.

 The barrier to calling yourself an AI consultant is zero.
-The market filled overnight with practitioners who learned from YouTube tutorials and now run $50,000 engagement pipelines.
+The market filled overnight with practitioners who learned from tutorials and now sell engagements at consulting rates.
 Buyers cannot distinguish real capability from a good pitch deck, and most sellers have no incentive to clarify the distinction.

 A CustomGPT wrapper is not an AI implementation.
 Building agent workflows with shared repos, artifact-only communication, and proper context management is.
-The capability gap between these two things is roughly 1,000x.
-Both sell under the same word: "AI."
+The two are sold under the same three-letter word, "AI," despite a build-complexity gap between them measured in orders of magnitude, not percentage points.
 The charlatan problem is structural: it persists as long as buyers cannot evaluate what they are buying.

 A practical test: ask your implementer to describe the last agent they put into production — the tech stack, the context management approach, the failure modes they designed around.
 A real implementer answers from memory.
 A charlatan redirects to a case study slide.